-In the way that a pleasant note is defined as the frequency pleasing your hear, the vibrations of your board are aligned on the frequencies of your own body.
+In the way a pleasant note is defined as the frequency pleasing your ear, the vibrations of your board are aligned on the frequencies of your own body.
 Knowing how you ride matters.

 The Engineering is about predicting how the board will behave under your feet before it is actually built.
 This is where tailored shapes start making sense, conditioning how the structure should be defined to perform as wished.
 Two entities are at the heart of the recipe: stiffness and sidecut.

 The stiffness profile shapes the soul of the board.
 It defines how it will bend under your feet.
 Calibrated according to your weight and way of riding, bending and torsional stiffnesses are adjusted independently and optimized towards minimal weight.

 The sidecut of a board is the line described by its edge, when put in contact with the mountain environment.
 Under the pressure of your feet this edge bends, driven by the stiffness description of the board.
 The use of Structural Analysis predicts the deformations and is used to adjust the sidecut line that, once bent under your own weight, will put you onto that perfect carving rail.

 The Birth.
 After combining all the ingredients in the right proportions, the dough is put in the oven, where the physical bonding occurs.
 In this precise moment, a board comes to life.
 The process needs time and patience.
 No good bread cook in a hurry.
 The pressure and temperature in the oven are the main characteristics of the process, adjusted towards the wished baking crisp.
 The fusion of all ingredients gets strong when each layer takes the the time to meet its life’s long partner.